DarkOceanInteractive/git-conventions/README.md

 </pre>

 `type`: same as for the commit messages (see above)
-`subject`: short summary (usualy up to 5 words) of the changes that are being applied.
+`subject`: short summary (usually up to 5 words) of the changes that are being applied.

 > i.e.: `fix/camera-door-frames`

+### Repository naming conventions

+Finally, this is purely a personal preference and arbitrary, but I prefer repositories to be named according to the kebab-case naming convention:

+- the entire name must be in lower case
+- spaces are replaced by dashes (`-`)

+> i.e.: `git-conventions`

 ## Commands memo